 Antique framed mirrors can cost a pretty penny.
-Since the 17th century, mirrors were a status symbol.
-Their uniqueness and high cost meant that only royalty and well-to-do households could afford them.
-As such, most antique mirrors boast of ornate carvings and gilt finishing – all symbols of a luxurious lifestyle.
+Since the 17th century, mirrors have held a place as status symbols.
+Their rarity and high cost meant that only nobility and affluent households could possess them.
+Consequently, most antique mirrors exhibit intricate carvings and gilded finishes – all emblematic of a luxurious lifestyle.

-So, would you like to have a piece of history with an authentic antique mirror?
-And how can you see the item is really an antique?
+So, if you aspire to own a piece of history with a genuine antique mirror, how can you discern whether an item is truly antique?

-Mirror frame.
-Expect signs of age and wear, even for a well-preserved frame.
-So a near-perfect surface will indicate that the item is not an antique.
-An antique will usually have natural darkening of the wood, some staining and chipping.
-In addition, the backs of antique mirrors are usually made of wood.
+Mirror Frame: Anticipate signs of aging and wear, even in well-preserved frames.
+A nearly flawless surface may indicate that the item is not an antique.
+Authentic antiques often display natural darkening of the wood, evidence of staining, and minor chipping.
+Moreover, antique mirrors typically feature wooden backs.

-Glass imperfections.
-Because the production of glass had not been perfected yet, expect imperfections in antiques.
-This can include a slightly wavy surface or bubbling within the glass.
-If the mirror has been made with a thin sheet coated with mercury, check for cloudy spots, as well as some greying or yellowing to the inside surface of the mirror glass.
+Glass Characteristics: As glass production techniques were less advanced in the past, you should anticipate imperfections in antique mirrors.
+These imperfections may manifest as a slightly undulating surface or air bubbles trapped within the glass.
+If the mirror employs a thin sheet coated with mercury, inspect it for cloudy areas and look for signs of mild greying or yellowing on the inner surface of the mirror glass.
 The spots or mottled patches should not be too uniform.

 Glass Hue: Modern mirror glass typically appears colorless, whereas antique glass tends to develop a grayish or yellowish tint over time.